arvigeus/AZ-204/Topics/Containers.md

 Change tier: `az acr update --name myContainerRegistry --sku Premium`

-**Zone Redundancy**: Minimum of three separate zones in each enabled region
+[**Zone Redundancy**](https://learn.microsoft.com/en-us/azure/container-registry/zone-redundancy) (requires Premium): Minimum of three separate zones in each enabled region.
+Enable with `--zone-redundancy enabled`.
+The environment must include a virtual network (VNET) with an available subnet.

-**Storage**: High numbers of repositories and tags can impact the performance.
+**Performance**: High numbers of repositories and tags can impact the performance.
 Periodically delete unused.

 ### [Tasks](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-tasks-overview)

 Cloud-based container image building and automated OS/framework patching.

 - **Quick Task**: On-demand build and push of a single container image.
 Use the `az acr build` command to build and push a container image to ACR.
 (Think `docker build`, `docker push` in the cloud)
 - **Automatically Triggered Tasks**: Auto-builds triggered by source code updates, base image updates, or timers.
 Use the `az acr task create` command to configure a build task that triggers a container image build when code is committed or a pull request is made or updated in a Git repository.
 - **Multi-step Task**: Granular control over image building, testing, and patching workflows.
 These tasks are defined in a YAML file and can automate a sequence of operations.
 - **Automate OS/Framework Patching**: Auto-detection and build of application images based on updated base image.

-- **Scheduled Tasks**: Run container workloads or maintenance operations on a defined schedule.
+- [**Scheduled Tasks**](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-tasks-scheduled): Run container workloads or maintenance operations on a defined schedule.
+Example: `az acr task create --schedule "0 21 * * *"`

 Tasks primarily builds Linux OS and amd64 architecture images.
 Use the `--platform` tag to specify other OS or architectures: